alshedivat/al-folio/_projects/2019_offshoreorient.md

 ## SourcePy: Real time shooting QC

 SourcePy is checking header files by Gun Controller in real time.
-You can self-define an alarm policy to save your eyes from screen.
+You can self-define an alarm policy to save your eyes from the screen.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">